 There are two types of diabetes in cats, which are diabetes mellitus and water diabetes (diabetes insipidus).
 Diabetes mellitus is the most common form of diabetes in cats.
 It is a condition of insulin deficiency caused by a failure to regulate sugar in the body.
 Some other signs of diabetes mellitus besides increased thirst include increased urination, increased appetite, and weight loss.
 Water diabetes is the inability to control the water levels in the body, which is an uncommon disease in cats.
 Other symptoms for water diabetes are dehydration, diluted urine, and increased urination.
 Diabetes mellitus most often affects older cats that are overweight.

 Hypercalcemia is a rapid increase of calcium in the body and is usually accompanied by serious conditions such as kidney failure and cancer.
 Some of the symptoms of hypercalcemia besides drinking a lot include appetite loss, depression, and sleepiness.

 Hyperthermia is an increase in body temperature for any reason.
 You will usually notice that your cat is acting ill before you notice the fever or polydipsia.
 Many disorders can cause a high body temperature.

-If your cat has too many thyroid hormones, it can affect the entire body.
+If your cat has an elevated thyroid hormone, it can affect the entire body.
 This is a common condition in cats over seven years of age.
-Some additional signs of hyperthyroidism are depression, bad coat condition, diarrhea, vomiting, and weight loss.
+Some additional signs of hyperthyroidism are hyperactivity, increased vocalisation, bad coat condition, diarrhea, vomiting, and weight loss.

 Hypotension (low blood pressure)